jerheng/Spotify-Utility/README.md

 ## About spotifyUtility
 Python script/app to easily download and merge spotify playlists, albums and single tracks to local mp4 files.

+## To-Do
+* Organize and give code more structure
+* Implement recommendations
+* Graph overviews of playlists downloaded that do not include cloned playlists.

 ## Getting Started

 ### Prerequisites